convissor/login-security-solution/readme.txt

 = 0.4.0 =
 * Add multisite network support.
+* Keep unit tests from deleting settings.
+Note: removes the ability to run the unit tests without activating the plugin.

 = 0.3.0 =
 * Use UTF-8 encoding for `htmlspecialchars()` instead of `DB_CHARSET`.